apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hong Kong braces for the storm as Typhoon Saola approaches**
+**Pope Francis arrives in Mongolia**

-You can read more about it [here](https://www.cnn.com/2023/08/31/asia/hong-kong-china-macau-typhoon-saola-intl-hnk/index.html).
+You can read more about it [here](https://www.vaticannews.va/en/pope/news/2023-09/pope-arrival-mongolia-apostolic-visit.html).

 ## Requirements
 - Python 3.8